VDBWRAIR/bio_bits/docs/scripts/fasta.rst

 fasta
 =====

 fasta is a very simple script to help mangle fasta files.
-Currently it only supports the ability to convert fasta files that have sequences that span multiple new lines into single lines.

-Later on, it may be expanded more to include even more useful fasta features.
+* Supports converting multiline sequences into single line
+* Supports splitting fasta file into separate files each named after the identifier

 Usage
 -----